The Gross Truth

 She explained that some of the words and grammar were strange because it was a more ancient tongue.
 The scribblings were the root of both Wide Porcian and Pawtymouth.
 She demonstrated this by showing him the scribbled word shorty, which meant woman, and then showing him the Pawtymouth word for woman: sha-te.

-Though there were many people in Porce who were not toil papists, Srina included, their history was important enough that she made sure Alast understood them and their goals.
+Though there were many folk in Porce who were not toil papists, Srina included, their history was important enough that she made sure Alast understood them and their goals.
 Many sects put special emphasis on the scribbling ‘Call 555-6444 for a good time’.
 She explained that under the old system of grid-based mapping, itself based upon the scribblings, 555-6444 was a set of coordinates pointing to one very specific spot on the Glorious Stone attached to Second Stone Door, a hole in fact.
 The hole was a gateway from one toil to another, a route for migration spanning the ages.
 To many it was a place of hope, the place where one day the Spotless would return and transport all of them through the florent and into a glorious endless realm of perfection free of death, decay, and detritus.
 They called this place the Glory Hole.

 She taught him of other religions too.
 Some worshipped the eight.
 Some worshipped the minutiae of nature.
 Some worshipped nothing.
 Alast noticed a common thread between several of them: eternal life.
 Many believed that death sent the spirit into the florent where it could live happily forever and shine down on the world.
 The wicked had a different fate though.
 Their spirits went underground and moldered in the Pipes until there was nothing but tiny pebbles of evil left over.